skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile Project Management/Week1.md

 ## Kanban
 Kanban has two key benefits.
 First, it offers transparent visual feedback about the status of work in progress.
 Second, it ensures the team only accepts a sustainable amount of in-progress work.

+## XP
+The XP methodology aims to improve product quality and the ability to respond to changing customer needs.
+To that end, continuous integration and continuous refactoring help teams get quick feedback on the quality of the code or product.

+## LEAN